RafaelNTeixeira/ComputerSecurity/Logbooks/LOGBOOK4.md

 ![Permissions](/Logbooks/img/Week4/permissions.png)

 5. To achieve the flag, we based our program on the Task 7 of this week.
-We started by going to the folder `tmp` and there we inserted our program to overload the access function, we called it myLIB.c:
+We started by going to the folder `tmp` and there we inserted our program to overload the access() function of the main.c file.
+We called it myLIB.c:

 **myLIB.c:**
 ```c++